Qui habitat: Text and scriptural basis

 The text of Qui habitat is derived from verses of Psalm 90 in the Latin Vulgate, specifically verses 1–7 and 11–16.
 The full text of the tract, as found in the Liber Usualis and the 1962 Roman Missal, is as follows:

 This psalm is traditionally interpreted as a hymn of divine protection, emphasizing trust in God amidst spiritual and physical dangers, a theme resonant with the penitential and introspective tone of Lent.

 Liturgical context

 In the Roman Rite, the tract is a chant sung after the Gradual during Masses in penitential seasons, such as Lent and certain Ember Days, when the Alleluia is suppressed.
 Qui habitat is specifically assigned to the First Sunday of Lent, a day whose liturgy focuses on Christ's temptation in the desert (Matthew 4:1–11).
 The psalm's imagery of divine safeguarding aligns with the Gospel narrative, where Jesus overcomes the temptations of Satan through reliance on God.

 Historically, the tract emerged in the early medieval period as part of the Gregorian chant repertoire, codified by the 9th century.
-Unlike the responsorial Gradual, the tract is sung straight through (tractim) without a congregational response, reflecting its origins in soloistic psalmody.
+Historically, the Gradual was responsorial, but the tract was and is sung straight through (tractim), reflecting its origins in soloistic psalmody.
+Later, the Gradual also came to be sung straight through.